 The White Swan Inn

-Since the sixteenth century, The White Swan Inn has been serving delicious food, fine ales and providing comfy beds for patrons on the cusp of the stunning North York Moors.
+Since the sixteenth century, The White Swan Inn has been serving delicious food and fine ales and providing comfy beds for patrons on the cusp of the stunning North York Moors.
 Centrally located in the heart of Pickering at Market Place, The White Swan Pub is a beacon for quality and service.
-Expect to have your every need met as the helpful staff cater to meet your high standards.
+Expect to have your every need met as the helpful staff cater to your high standards.

-The bar at The White Swan is as you’d expect well stocked and finished to a high standard.
-With real ales on tap including the perennially popular Timothy Taylor’ Landlord’ and ‘Golden Best’ or Yorkshire favourite, ‘Black Sheep’.
-There are plenty of gins to choose from for those seeking a hit of juniper berry with tonic, a decent range of whiskies and at least eight wines on the menu for those seeking a fine accompaniment to a tasty meal.
+As you’d expect, the bar at The White Swan is well stocked and finished to a high standard.
+With real ales on tap, including the perennially popular Timothy Taylor’ Landlord’ and ‘Golden Best’ or Yorkshire favourite, ‘Black Sheep’.
+There are plenty of gins for those seeking a hit of juniper berry with tonic, a decent range of whiskies and at least eight wines on the menu for those seeking a fine accompaniment to a tasty meal.
 Champagne and prosecco are also available.
-Families are welcome as are dogs – expect fresh water and a doggy treat from the dog tuck jar.
+Families are welcome, as are dogs – expect fresh water and a doggy treat from the dog tuck jar.
+Find more information here.